RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 ## `RootPageContainer`

 We usually do not want tab bars, floating buttons and other navigation elements to be visible on all of our pages.
-Because of this, we can specify a `RootPageContainer` view that will wrap all the root pages (`ShellContent`s).
+Because of this, we can specify a `RootPageContainer` view that wraps all the root pages (`ShellContent`s).

 Let's move the tab bar from the above sample to `RootPageContainer`: